Of Time and the River

 Of Time and the River (subtitled A Legend of Man's Hunger in his Youth) is a 1935 novel by American author Thomas Wolfe.
 It is a fictionalized autobiography, using the name Eugene Gant for Wolfe's, detailing the protagonist's early and mid-20s, during which time the character attends Harvard University, moves to New York City, where he teaches English at a university, and travels overseas with the character Francis Starwick.
 Francis Starwick was based on Wolfe's friend, playwright Kenneth Raisbeck.
 The novel was published by Scribners and edited by Maxwell Perkins.
 According to Publishers Weekly, it was the third-best selling work of fiction in 1935.

 The Good Child's River was meant to be part of Of Time and the River but most of it was never typed up from the three handwritten ledgers which Suzanne Stutman uncovered in the William B. Wisdom Thomas Wolfe Collection of Harvard's Houghton Library manuscript collection.
 Unlike Wolfe's major novels, The Good Child's River doesn't include either Eugene Gant or George Webber, Wolfe's fictional counterparts, but instead focuses on Webber's lover, Esther Jack (based on Aline Bernstein).
 Bernstein made many notes about her life for Wolfe, who fashioned the material into The Good Child's River.

 A Howard Rodman adaptation of this story was presented in the Hallmark Hall of Fame on 4 October 1953, starring Thomas Mitchell as William Oliver Gant.
 The English composer John McCabe's Fourth Symphony is subtitled Of Time and the River.

-A fictionalised process of editing the original manuscript Of Time and the River was featured in the 2016 film Genius that starred Jude Law as a Thomas Wolfe.
+A fictionalised process of editing the original manuscript Of Time and the River was featured in the 2016 film Genius that starred Jude Law as Thomas Wolfe.